Below we have listed common questions and our answers for parents interested in Waldorf and Spring Garden.

 Does delaying early reading mean Waldorf children are behind their peers?

 We believe education is not a race and studies confirm that our graduates often outperform their peers.
-According to a study published in 2011 in the Harvard Education Letter: “Waldorf students tend to score considerably below district peers in the early years of elementary education and equal to or… considerably above, district peers by eighth grade.”
+According to a study published in the Harvard Education Letter: “Waldorf students tend to score considerably below district peers in the early years of elementary education and equal to or… considerably above, district peers by eighth grade.”
 Our approach to academics mirrors the Finnish school system, whose student test scores currently ranked #3 in the world.
 Read More Here.

 Why are there no computers in Waldorf Schools?
 Are you afraid the children will not learn technology in our very technological world?